-While the Reporting Party and the Responding Party may identify errors in their own statements during the Pre-Hearing, they are not able to add additional information to the Investigation Report unless that information, in the judgment of the Title IX Investigator, was unavailable during the investigative process and is pertinent to the consideration of the case.
-If a Reporting Party or Responding Party discovers new, previously unavailable information during the time after the Pre-Hearing but before the Hearing, the Party should inform the Title IX Investigator immediately.
-If the new information is pertinent to the consideration of the case, the Title IX Investigator will determine whether the new information should be included in the Investigation Report or presented verbally during the Hearing.
-If there is new evidence introduced, other involved parties would also be given the opportunity to provide a response to any new evidence that will be presented in the Hearing.
+While the Reporting Party and the Responding Party may identify errors in their own statements during the pre-hearing, they are not able to add additional information to the investigation report unless that information, in the judgment of the Title IX Coordinator, was unavailable during the investigative process and is pertinent to the complaint.
+If a Reporting Party or Responding Party discovers new, previously unavailable information during the time after the pre-hearing but before the hearing, the party should inform the Title IX Coordinator immediately.
+If the new information is pertinent to the consideration of the complaint, the Title IX Coordinator will determine whether the new information should be included in the investigation report or presented verbally during the hearing.
+If there is new evidence introduced, the Reporting Party and the Responding Party will be given the opportunity to provide a response to any such evidence that will be presented in the hearing.